tesselhuib/Valve_AI/pretrain_vae/README.md

 The model will start training now and print the training and validation loss each epoch.
 The best model will be saved in 'best_model/' with a datetime stamp in the filename.
 If VISUALIZE_RECONSTRUCTION is set to TRUE, a reconstruction plot will be created and saved in 'reconstructions/' also including a datetime stamp in the filename.

-### Visualizing reconstruction
+### Optional: Visualizing reconstruction
 If you already have a pretrained model and want to plot some inputs alongside their reconstructed counterparts, you can use 'visualize_saved_model.py'.
-Define the path to the pretrained model (BEST_MODEL) in config.py and change line 113 in 'models/vae.py', epsilon = torch.randn_like(std).to(self.device) to epsilon = torch.randn_like(std).to('cpu') and run:
+Define the path to the pretrained model (BEST_MODEL) in config.py and change line 113 in 'models/vae.py', "epsilon = torch.randn_like(std).to(self.device)" , to "epsilon = torch.randn_like(std).to('cpu')" and run:

 ```sh
 python visualize_saved_model.py
 ```

-This will generate a reconstruction plot and save it in reconstructions/.
+This will generate a reconstruction plot and save it in 'reconstructions/'.
 It uses the function defined in visualize.py and thus this is where you can change any plot features.